 Running For Office

-A 2020 Candidate Information Flier provides specifics on what is required to be filed, and when, and includes links to additional election information.
-The Flagstaff Election Handbook provides helpful information for candidates regarding election requirements and process.
+A 2020 Candidate Information Flier (PDF) provides specifics on what is required to be filed, and when, and includes links to additional election information.
+The Flagstaff Election Handbook (PDF) provides helpful information for candidates regarding election requirements and process.

 Council Candidate Information

 Candidate must file a Statement of Interest with the City Clerk before obtaining the first petition signature on a candidate petition.

 The deadline to run as a regular candidate for Mayor or Councilmember in the 2020 election is April 6, 2020.

 If there are no more than two candidates for each open seat, there will be no Primary Election held.